-PTSD can lead to addiction because of those symptoms, right?
-If you can’t sleep or I get nightmares, get flashbacks, or always feel anxious and on edge, and can’t shut down or turn off that fight, flight, freeze response, you’ll try and find ways to do it.
+PTSD can lead to addiction because of those symptoms.
+If you can’t sleep or you get nightmares, get flashbacks, or always feel anxious and on edge, and can’t shut down or turn off that fight, flight, freeze response, you’ll try and find ways to do it.
 And often, a lot of people struggling with PTSD will go to substances to get that relief.
 And it works.
 It works in the short term.
-But addiction has long term effects.
+But addiction has long-term effects.
 And so, it becomes its own beast in a way.
 So, on top of PTSD, you now develop a substance use disorder because that’s what you did to try and soothe and find relief from all the PTSD symptoms.